Better Life Label

 The Better Life label was established in 2007 by the Dierenbescherming, a Dutch animal welfare organization.
 The quality mark originated in response to growing concerns about animal welfare in livestock farming.
 Since then, the label has evolved and expanded.
 It is now used not only in the Netherlands but also extends to other European countries.

-To achieve the Better Life label, specific criteria must be met.
+At the core of the Better Life Label lie several fundamental principles and criteria.
 These criteria vary depending on the animal and product, but here are some examples:

 Health and well-being: Animals must be healthy and not experience unnecessary suffering.
 This includes adequate nutrition, access to clean drinking water, and medical care.
 The use of antibiotics should be limited.